Skip to Main Content

 The turnover rate in the hospitality industry was over 130 percent in 2020 compared to 78 percent in 2019.

 Book interviews that work with a potential employee’s schedule.
 Check in with your current staff and start a conversation about their desired hours and current availability.
-Being willing to adjust shifts could mean retaining a qualified employee over losing them to scheduling conflicts.
+Being willing to adjust shifts or investing in seasonal staffing could mean retaining a qualified employee over losing them to scheduling conflicts.

 5. Create a Supportive and Appreciative Work Environment